 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Exports trained ML models to deployment formats (ONNX, TensorFlow SavedModel, TorchScript), optimizes models for inference, generates serving configurations.'
+Add specific concrete actions the skill performs, e.g., 'Converts trained ML models to deployment formats such as ONNX, TensorFlow SavedModel, TorchScript, or PMML.
+Handles model optimization, quantization, and packaging for production environments.'

 | Dimension | Reasoning | Score |